goreleaser/goreleaser/www/docs/customization/nfpm.md

     # Custon configuration applied only to the RPM packager.
     rpm:
+      # The package summary.
+      # Defaults to the first line of the description.
+      summary: Explicit Summary for Sample Package

       # The package group.
 This option is deprecated by most distros
       # but required by old distros like CentOS 5 / EL 5 and earlier.
       group: Unspecified